bvpelt/apidemo/README.md

 where b.md5hash is null;

 -- Show geometry for bestuurlijkgebied with id 2 select ST_AsText(ST_GeomFromWKB(geometrie)) from bestuurlijkgebied where id = 2;

-select b.id,b.identificatie, domein, gebiedtype, md5hash, b.begingeldigheid, b.eindgeldigheid, b.beginregistratie, b.eindregistratie, o.code, o.oin, o.lichaamtype, o.naam, o.bestuurslaag, o.beginregistratie, o.eindregistratie
+select b.id,
+       b.identificatie,
+       domein,
+       gebiedtype,
+       md5hash,
+       b.begingeldigheid,
+       b.eindgeldigheid,
+       b.beginregistratie,
+       b.eindregistratie,
+       o.code,
+       o.oin,
+       o.lichaamtype,
+       o.naam,
+       o.bestuurslaag,
+       o.beginregistratie,
+       o.eindregistratie
 from bestuurlijkgebied b
          left join openbaarlichaam o on (b.identificatie = o.code)
-where b.identificatie = 'WS0155' and b.eindregistratie is null and o.eindregistratie is null
+where b.identificatie = 'WS0155'
+  and b.eindregistratie is null
+  and o.eindregistratie is null
 order by b.begingeldigheid, b.beginregistratie;

+select *
-select * from auditlog;
+from auditlog;

--- job history for a bestuurlijkgebied select b.identificatie, b.beginregistratie, b.eindregistratie, a.id, a.jobid, a.jobname, a.jobstate, a.registratie, l.*
+-- job history for a bestuurlijkgebied select b.identificatie,
+       b.beginregistratie,
+       b.eindregistratie,
+       a.id,
+       a.jobid,
+       a.jobname,
+       a.jobstate,
+       a.registratie,
+       l.*
 from bestuurlijkgebied b
          left join auditlog a on (b.beginregistratie = a.registratie)
          left join auditlog l on (a.jobid = l.jobid)
-where b.identificatie = 'GM0014' and
+where b.identificatie = 'GM0014'
-      a.jobstate = 'START' and
+  and a.jobstate = 'START'
-      l.jobstate = 'FINISHED' and
+  and l.jobstate = 'FINISHED'
-      a.jobname = 'bestuurlijkegebieden'
+  and a.jobname = 'bestuurlijkegebieden'
 order by b.identificatie, b.beginregistratie;

 ```